armory/docs/content/en/docs/installation/armory-operator/op-manifest-reference/armory.md

   - `path`: (Default: `kubernetes`) (Applies to Kubernetes authentication method) Path of the Kubernetes authentication backend mount.
   - `role`: (Applies to Kubernetes authentication method) Name of the role against which the login is being attempted.
   - `authMethod`: Method used to authenticate with the Vault endpoint.
 Must be either `KUBERNETES` for Kubernetes service account auth or `TOKEN` for Vault token auth.
 The `TOKEN` method requires a `VAULT_TOKEN` environment variable for Operator and the services.

+## Kustomize patch examples

+You can see examples in the `spinnaker-kustomize-patches` repo's [`armory` folder](https://github.com/armory/spinnaker-kustomize-patches/tree/master/armory).